It's Traditional! With a big "T".

 π The Patristic Witness

-The Church Fathers—those early Christian writers who lived close to apostolic times—are primary witnesses to Sacred Tradition.
+The Church Fathers — those early Christian writers who lived close to apostolic times — are primary witnesses to Sacred Tradition.
 Their writings preserve teachings they received directly from the apostles or from those who knew the apostles.
-Fathers like St. Clement of Rome, St. Ignatius of Antioch, and St. Polycarp provide direct links to apostolic teaching.
+Fathers like St. Clement of Rome (c.
+96 AD), St. Ignatius of Antioch (c.
+107 AD), and St. Polycarp of Smyrna (martyred c.
+155 AD) provide direct links to apostolic teaching — Ignatius was a disciple of John the Apostle himself.

 π Primary Sources of Tradition